Apaches' fight over Arizona copper mine goes before US court - WTMJ

 The provision caught environmentalists and tribes off guard.
 The area known as Oak Flat had been federally protected from mining because of its cultural and natural value for decades.

-Since then, they’ve supported legislation to reverse the land exchange.
+Since then, they have supported legislation to reverse the land exchange.
 Democratic U.S. Rep. Raul Grijalva of Arizona has been a major supporter.
+Republican legislators have touted the economic benefits the mine could bring.

 OTHER LAWSUITS